-Spiritual life requires suitable food to that life.
+Spiritual life requires suitable food for that life.
 The milk of the Word suits the new spiritual life.
 Physical babies desire milk often and intensely.
 Spiritual babies should have an avid sense of hunger for the Word.

-The word “pure” is in contrast to “deceit” of verse one.
+The word “pure” is in contrast to the “deceit” of verse one.
 God’s Word does not deceive.
 It is unadulterated and guileless.
 The Word is unmixed, without dishonest intent, without fraud.
 The Word is genuine, the real thing.

 Many Christians are weak and emaciated because they are deficient in vitamin B – the Bible.
-They neglect the Word because the toxic impurities of malice, guile, hypocrisies, envies and evil-speakings steal their appetite for the Word.
+They neglect the Word because the toxic impurities of malice, guile, hypocrisies, envies, and evil-speakings steal their appetite for the Word.

 The word “word” means spiritual, rational.
-Romans’ 12:1 renders this word “spiritual service.”
+Romans 12:1 renders this word “spiritual service.”
 God wants true worship.
 The idea is genuine.
 It is true to the real and essential nature of something.
 God wants an intelligent, rational service (worship).
 The nourishment here is of a spiritually rational nature.
 When this nature acts through the regenerate mind, spiritual growth results.